About the Theory & Hazard Perception Test...

 Q: I've read all the above - when can I start?

-A: Is he fully qualified - can you see the green badge below affixed to his front windscreen?
+Is he fully qualified - can you see the green badge below affixed to his front windscreen?
 Trainee Instructors carry a pink badge.
 Unfortunately, there are a lot of bogus driving instructors who are not qualified at all, and hence do not have insurance cover.
 Because they don't have to pay this cover, they can afford to charge you less; but beware - you will not receive any compensation in case of an accident.

 Q: Can I learn in my own car?